Icelandic Coast Guard: Retired aircraft

+Today

+As of 2022, it operates three Airbus Helicopters H225 helicopters named Gná, Gróa and Eir.

 The Coast Guard also operates a single Bombardier DHC-8-Q314, registered as TF-SIF, modified for maritime surveillance and reconnaissance.
 This plane has been extensively modified by FIELD to carry a modern Mission Management System and suite of surveillance sensors, air operable door and communications/navigation equipment.
 It is occasionally also used for surveillance of volcanic eruptions, such as the 2010 eruptions of Eyjafjallajökull.

 Vehicles

 All major vehicles of the Icelandic Coast Guard are named after beings from Norse mythology.

 Vessels

 Decommissioned vessels

 In addition the Coast Guard has rented or borrowed a number of civilian vessels and aircraft for shorter periods, which are not listed.